 Implementation of the STSP spans a 10-year period from July 2020 to June 2030.
 Implementation of the STSP strategies will provide a framework for identification, prioritizing and leveraging safety elements for consideration of regional priority projects and help establish safety education as a priority in regional programs.

-Oversight for the project will be provided by a Transportation Safety Stakeholders Group (TSSG) consisting of local agency representatives covering a wide range of partners including FHWA, ADOT, MCDOT, and Valley Metro.
+Oversight for the project was provided by a Transportation Safety Stakeholders Group (TSSG) consisting of local agency representatives covering a wide range of partners including FHWA, ADOT, MCDOT, and Valley Metro.
 Recommendations of the TSSG were then reviewed and recommended by the Transportation Safety Committee for promotion in the STSP and final document.
-The execution of each task resulted in a Task Report or technical memoranda documenting the work performed findings and recommendations.
+The execution of each task resulted in a Task Report or technical memoranda documenting the work performed, findings and recommendations.
 These documents can be accessed in the “Materials” tab on this webpage.

 Zero Fatalities – What Should Be Our Goal (Video Footage Courtesy, Nevada)

 Get e-mail updates! / Learn More

 In an effort to make information delivery faster, MAG has implemented an e-mail notification system that will make it easier to receive documents such as agendas, minutes and reports.
 Through a free subscription service called GovDelivery, MAG member agencies and the public will have better access to information that is posted on the MAG Web site.